dominodatalab/reference-project-domino-ray-llama2/doc/source/templates/04_finetuning_llms_with_deepspeed/README.md

 ## Environment Requirements

 Make sure that you have the right workspace and cluster environments.
-The workspace environment comes with the project template.
+The workspace environment details are provided with the Domino AI Hub project template.
 Here is what we used for the cluster environment -

 Base image `anyscale/ray:2.7.0-py39-cu118`